-Finally, to further substantiate our approach, for all our surprises we check the narrative with external sources.
-To ensure for instance that what we compute as negative surprises correspond to the market sentiment, we check how the ECB decision has been reported in major economic newspapers.
-In all cases, the sign of our surprises is corroborated by the press, as can be seen in Table 3.
+Finally, we check the narrative with external sources for all our surprises to further substantiate our approach.
+To ensure, for instance, that what we compute as negative surprises correspond to the market sentiment, we check how the ECB decision has been reported in major economic newspapers.
+In all cases, the press corroborates the sign of our surprises, as seen in Table 3.